MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$diag(x)$$ is, by abuse of notation, the $$n\times n$$ matrix whose diagonal entries is composed of the vector $$x$$.

-Thus, switching dynamical systems can be seen as some form of ARCH model, whereby the noise variance is dependent upon the previous state of the system (and given by the above equation).
+Thus, switching dynamical systems can be seen as some form of multivariate ARCH model, whereby the noise variance-covariance matrix is dependent upon the previous state of the system (and given by the above equation).